 AWS Configure at Amazon is used to track all the configurations from the AWS resources that are interlinked with your AWS account.
 You can also use this AWS configure option to get the historical and current configuration for each and every resource of AWS by availing the relationship in between the resources.
 The AWS resource in configures can be consists of Amazon EC2 instance, EBS volume, ENI (Elastic Network Interface) or the security group.
-The AWS configure is used to access and manage the account with the help of AWS management console with the help of AWS command line interface.
+The AWS configure is used to access and manage the account with the help of the AWS management console with the help of AWS command line interface.

 The following are some of the configuration variables in the Amazon according to the config file: